-Consultation on this report will take place during XX - XX 2011.
+Consultation on this report will take place from the 27th June - 26 August 2011.

 3. Methodology

 The process of SEA is designed so that the potential environmental impact of strategic plans and programmes can be assessed during their development.

 The primary objective of the SEA Directive is to "provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable development".
 (Article 1 of the Directive).